-The hour-long film will premiere at the Golden Door International Film Festival in Jersey City on October 6, and screen as part of CUNY’s John D. Calandra Italian American Institute’s “Documented Italians” Film and Video Series in midtown Manhattan on November 30.
+The hour-long film will premiered at the Golden Door International Film Festival in Jersey City on October 6, 2017, and screened as part of CUNY’s John D. Calandra Italian American Institute’s “Documented Italians” Film and Video Series in midtown Manhattan on November 30.

 The documentary was completed this spring, after shooting for ten days between July 2015 and May 2016 in New Jersey and Calabria, Italy.
 It explores brothers Charlie and Fred Osso’s emigration from poverty-stricken southern Italy in the early 1960s, the journey from odd jobs to owning a successful restaurant, and the inner workings that lead to the delicious pizza and Italian food for which they’re known.

 “When I first started making the film, my intention was to celebrate a community institution: my father and uncle's pizzeria, which has been feeding families for decades,” Osso explained.
 “But when I looked at the footage more closely, I found a more vital story: I saw the trail of an immigrant experience marked by isolation, sacrifice, doubt and courage, and a success borne of hard work, tireless self-discipline, and optimism.
 I saw the American Dream realized.

 “This discovery could not have been more timely; now that immigrants are eyed with renewed suspicion by our government, I’m honored to share a detailed story celebrating the immigrants who are the backbone of America.”